 “During HIIT, you are spiking your heart rate up really high and letting it recover.
 The goal is to increase calorie burn after your workouts and the true work actually comes in the rest periods of HIIT work,” says Pilcher.
 “With LISS you keep your heart rate at a steady rate the whole time.
 The calorie burn happens during.”

 The mechanisms involved in all of this are the aerobic and anaerobic systems.
 LISS workouts like running, cycling and swimming are aerobic exercises, while HITT workouts like jumping or heavy lifting are anaerobic types of efforts.
 The aerobic and anaerobic systems refer to whether you are working with oxygen, or not.
-In an aerobic state, the body is working with oxygen and is able to supply blood flow to the working muscles sufficiently fast.
+In anaerobic state, the body is working with oxygen and is able to supply blood flow to the working muscles sufficiently fast.
 But when doing anaerobic exercise, the intensity of the workout increases and the body can no longer circulate blood fast enough, which is the mechanism for getting oxygen into the muscles.

 And so, there is a key physiological change when doing a LISS, aerobic type of exercise.
-One of the primary changes that happens is where your energy source comes from, which changes as your intensity builds.
+One of the primary changes that happen is where your energy source comes from, which changes as your intensity builds.

 “When you’re in an anaerobic state [like HIIT], you will fuel that exercise primarily with carbohydrates, the most readily available form of energy, so your body is going to pull on that to fuel anaerobic exercise,” says Jeff Douse, founder and owner of RacePace in Houston, Texas.
 But when doing a LISS exercise, your body will pull on fat for its primary source of energy.